braulioloaizac/work-day-scheduler/README.md

 ## Logic behind the code

-From a starter code provided by the instructor the first thing to add was the current date, for that we used the luxon API that manages time and dates in real time, with that
+From a starter code provided by the instructor the first thing to add was the current date, for that we used the luxon API that manages time and dates in real time, with that we are able to show the day, month and the year.
+The next issue was show the current, past and future hours with colors